dear-satan/n-is/README.md

 - **Progressive Difficulty**:
   - Fall speed increases with each level by around 14.5%
   - Scoring system with level and combo multipliers

+- **Background Music**: Multiple music options available in the interactive menu
 ## Installation & Usage

 ### Prerequisites